ToontjeM/FacialRecognition/README.md

 ## Demo prep
 ### Install environment
+* This manual assumes that you **DON'T** have PostgreSQL installed using Homebrew.
+If you do, either uninstall the Homebrew version of PostgreSQL or look for other ways to install `pgvector` and `plpython3u`.

 * Install PostgreSQL.
 On Mac, make sure you install from the [graphical installer](https://www.enterprisedb.com/postgres-tutorials/installation-postgresql-mac-os) and you install Stack Builder as well.

 ![Postgres graphical installer](images/PostgresInstaller.png "Postgres graphical installer")